quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 31/12/16 - Selecting the k-th largest item in O(n)

+Let's suppose you need to find the k-th largest item in an array A[0...n-1].
+This is trivial for k=n (smallest item) and k=1 (largest item) so we ignore those cases.
+How do you find the k-th largest item in O(n)?

+Solution: Median-of-medians, which is based off quicksort.

+The general idea is this - quicksort until the pivot is in the k-th position.
+If the pivot is not in the k-th position, quicksort the subarray that contains the k-th position.

+Clearly, this does not work if pivot selection does not eliminate a proportion of the search array each iteration (This case degenerates to O(n<sup>2</sup>).
+Otherwise, this approach is O(n).
+Here's how median-of-medians selects a suitable pivot to ensure deterministic O(n):

+'''
+fn select_pivot(subarray):
+    if length of subarray <= 5,
+        find true median and return that.
+    otherwise
+        foreach group of 5 elements in subarray, find true median in group. return true median amongst the group medians.
+(I.e median-of-medians)
+'''

+Why does this work?

+Observe that at least half of the groups have median <= the median-of-medians.
+There are (subarray length / 5) groups, so the number of group medians is 20% of the subarray length.
+For each group, at least 3 items are <= their respective group median.
+Therefore 3 * 10% of the subarray will be <= the median-of-medians.
+This means the selected pivot will eliminate at least 30% of the search array each iteration.

 ### 30/12/16 - Building a reliable protocol

 I found myself having to investigate why an implementation of a "reliable protocol" was losing packets like crazy.
 It turns out that building a reliable protocol on top of an unreliable one is extremely tricky, as I should have realised in my networking classes, and I encourage everyone to view network engineers with greater respect.